NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] InteriorAdjacentTo choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Thickness not provided, defaults to 0 when adjacent to crawlspace and 4 inches for all other cases.
-  .. [#] For a crawlspace with a dirt floor, use a thickness of zero.
+  .. [#] For a crawlspace with a dirt floor, enter a thickness of zero.
   .. [#] ExposedPerimeter includes any slab length that falls along the perimeter of the building's footprint (i.e., is exposed to ambient conditions).
          So a basement slab edge adjacent to a garage or crawlspace, for example, should not be included.
   .. [#] UnderSlabInsulationWidth only required if UnderSlabInsulationSpansEntireSlab=true is not provided.